nginxinc/bank-of-sirius/src/ledgermonolith/README.md

 6. If you see a version string like `v0.1.0`, the ledgermonolith is correctly serving HTTP requests

-## Running Bank of Anthos with the Monolith
+## Running Bank of Sirius with the Monolith

-To run the full Bank of Anthos application you also need to configure and deploy the microservices that are not part of the ledgermonolith service.
+To run the full Bank of Sirius application you also need to configure and deploy the microservices that are not part of the ledgermonolith service.
 This directory (`src/ledgermonolith`) includes a custom `skaffold.yaml` file and associated manifests in the `kubernetes-manifests` directory.